britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Shards {#shards}

-A Shard contain Singular Assertions for every object within a zone in a given context whose subject name falls within a specified lexicographic range.
-A Shard with a valid signature, within which a subject name should fall (i.e. appearing within that Shard's range), but within which there is no Singular Assertion for the specified subject name and object type, can therefore be taken as proof of a negative query result for that subject name.
+A Shard contains Singular Assertions for every Object within a zone in a given context whose subject name falls within a specified lexicographic range.
+A Shard with a valid signature, within which a subject name should fall (i.e. appearing within that Shard's range), but within which there is no Singular Assertion for the specified subject name and Object, can therefore be taken as a proof of non-existence for that subject name and Object.
 Shards are used exclusively for negative proof; the individual signatures on their contained Singular Assertions are used for positive proof of the existence of an assertion.

-The content of a Shard (in terms of the number of Singular Assertions it covers) is chosen by the authority of the zone for which the Shard is valid.
-There is an inherent tradeoff between the number of Assertions within a Shard and the size of the Shard, and therefore the size of the Message that must be presented as negative proof.
+The content of a Shard (in terms of the number of Singular Assertions it covers) is chosen by the Authority of the zone for which the Shard is valid.
+There is an inherent tradeoff between the number of Singular Assertions within a Shard and the size of the Shard, and therefore the size of the Message that must be presented as negative proof.
 P-Shards ("Probabalistic Shards", see {{p-shards}}) allow a different tradeoff, gaining space efficiency and coverage for a fixed, predictable probability of a false positive (i.e., the possibility that the P-Shard cannot be used to prove the nonexistence of a subject which does not, in fact, exist).

 A Shard is represented as a CBOR map.
-The keys present in this map depend on whether the Shard is contained in a Message or Zone.

-Shards contained in a Message's content value cannot inherit any values from a contained Zone, and therefore MUST contain the  signatures (0), subject-zone (4), context (6), range (11), and assertions (20) keys.
+Shards MUST contain the  signatures (0), subject-zone (4), context (6), range (11), and assertions (20) keys.

-Shards contained within a Zone's shards value inherit zone and context values from their containing Zone, and therefore  MUST contain the signatures (0), range(11), and assertions (20) keys.
-The subject-zone (4) and context (6) keys MUST NOT be present.

 The value of the signatures (0) key is an array of one or more Signatures as defined in {{signatures}}.
-If not present, the containing Zone MUST be signed.
-Signatures on a Shard contained within a Zone are generated as if the inherited subject-zone and context values are present in the Shard.
-The signatures on the Shard are to be verified against the appropriate key for the Zone containing the Shard in the given context.
+Signatures on the Shard are to be verified against the appropriate key for the Shard in the given context.

-The value of the subject-zone (4) key, if present, is a UTF-8 encoded string containing the name of the zone in which the Assertions within the Shard is made and MUST end with '.' (the root zone).
-If not present, the zone of the assertion is inherited from the containing Zone.
+The value of the subject-zone (4) key is a UTF-8 encoded string containing the name of the zone in which the Singular Assertions within the Shard are made and MUST end with '.' (the root zone).

-The value of the context (6) key, if present, is a UTF-8 encoded string containing the name of the context in which the Assertions within the Shard are valid.
+The value of the context (6) key is a UTF-8 encoded string containing the name of the context in which the Singular Assertions within the Shard are valid.
 Both the authority-part and the context-part MUST end with a '.'.
-If not present, the context of the assertion is inherited from the containing Zone.

 The value of the range (11) key is a two element array of strings or nulls (subject-name A, subject-name B).
 A MUST lexicographically sort before B. If A is null, the shard begins at the beginning of the zone.
 If B is null, the shard ends at the end of the zone.
-The shard MUST NOT contain any assertions whose subject names are equal to or sort before A, or are equal to or sort after B.
+The shard MUST NOT contain any Singular Assertions whose subject names are equal to or sort before A, or are equal to or sort after B.

-The value of the assertions (20) key is an array of Singular Assertions as defined in {{assertions}}.
-These Singular Assertions MUST be sorted within the in lexicographic order by subject name; the set of allowable Singular Assertions is restricted by the range, as above.
+The value of the assertions (20) key is a CBOR array of Singular Assertions as defined in {{singular-assertions}}.
+These Singular Assertions MUST be sorted (see
+{{c14n}}); the set of allowable Singular Assertions is restricted by the range, as above.

 ### Zones {#zones}

-A Zone contains Assertions for every object associated with every subject name within a given zone in a given context, organized into Shards or singular Assertions.
-A Zone with a valid signature can be used either as a positive answer for a query about a name (when its contained assertions are not signed), or as a negative answer to prove that a given object does not exist for a given name.
+A Zone contains Singular Assertions for every Object associated with every subject name within a given zone in a given context.
+A Zone with a valid signature can be used either as a positive answer for a query about a name (when its contained Singular Assertions are not signed), or as a negative answer to prove that a given Object does not exist for a given name.

-Organizing Assertions into Zones allows operators of zones with few subject names (e.g., used only for simple web hosting, as is the case with many zones in the current Internet naming system) to minimize signing and zone management overhead.
+Organizing Singular Assertions into Zones allows operators of zones with few subject names (e.g., used only for simple web hosting, as is the case with many zones in the current Internet naming system) to minimize signing and zone management overhead.

 A Zone is represented as a CBOR map.
-Zones MUST contain the signatures (0), subject-zone (4), and context (6) keys, and MUST contain one of the shards (19) or assertions (20) keys.
+Zones MUST contain the signatures (0), subject-zone (4), context (6), and assertions (20) keys.

 The value of the signatures (0) key is an array of one or more Signatures on the Zone as defined in {{signatures}}.
 Signatures on the Zone are to be verified